-For student and staff safety, Student Legal Services (SLS) will not have face-to-face appointments or notary services until further notice.
+For student and staff safety, Student Legal Services (SLS) will not have face-to-face appointments until further notice.
 Notary services are available by appointment only.
-Please call (806) 742-3289 to schedule a phone appointment with an attorney.
+Please call (806) 742-3289 to schedule a phone appointment with an attorney or notary services.
 You can also e-mail our office at email@example.com.

 1) SLS offers free lease reviews for all students looking to rent an apartment.

 2) Contact SLS immediately if you receive a notice to vacate or other eviction paperwork.

 4) Please call (806) 742-3289 or e-mail firstname.lastname@example.org with your specific questions or to set up an appointment with an attorney.

 We provide legal advice, counsel and limited representation for currently enrolled students at TTU/TTUHSC.
 Our licensed attorneys can advise and/or represent students in variety of legal areas including, but not limited to: landlord/tenant disputes, expunctions, misdemeanors, name changes, essential needs licenses, and small claims consumer disputes.

 SLS is staffed by three full-time licensed attorneys, an administrative business assistant